ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-procedure.md

    * To use IBM-provided licenses, ensure that the option **Include with purchase** is selected.
    * To use your own licenses, click **I will provide** and enter the license key.
 6. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, data center, and pod to host the clusters.
-7. (Single-zone VMware instance only) Specify the primary cluster settings.
+7. (Single-zone VMware® instance only) Specify the primary cluster settings.
    1. Specify the cluster name.
    2. Select the primary cluster capacity.
 For the **Customizable consolidated cluster** capacity, select the CPU model and RAM size.
    3. Select the number of bare metal servers.
-   4. Under **vSAN configuration**, select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and the vSAN licensing option.
+   4. Under **vSAN configuration**, select the disk type and size for the vSAN™ capacity disks, the number of vSAN capacity disks, and the vSAN licensing option.
    5. Review the estimated resources available per cluster.
    6. Review the networking type and select the uplink speed.